dumnevijay/action-repo/README.md

 **Related Repository:** [webhook-repo](https://github.com/dumnevijay/webhook-repo) - The webhook receiver and dashboard

-This is to check the push event.
+This is to check the pull request event.